Balgownie

 An assessment of population growth drivers in Balgownie reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Balgownie is around 5,705, reflecting a decrease of 17 people since the 2021 Census, which reported a population of 5,722.
-This estimation is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024, indicating a resident population of 5,681.
-The population density as of February 2026 is 1,546 persons per square kilometer.
-Overseas migration contributed approximately 87.0% of overall population gains during recent periods in Balgownie.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+As of May 2026, the estimated population of the suburb of Balgownie is around 5,889 people.
+This figure reflects an increase of 167 individuals since the 2021 Census, which recorded a population of 5,722 people.
+The latest estimate is based on AreaSearch's validation of new addresses and examination of the June 2025 ABS ERP data release, indicating a resident population of 5,880.
+This results in a population density ratio of 1,595 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Balgownie's growth rate since the census, at 2.9%, is within 1.8 percentage points of the SA3 area's growth rate of 4.7%.
+Overseas migration contributed approximately 87.0% of overall population gains in recent periods for the suburb.

 Frequently Asked Questions - Population